 Note 2 - Summary of Significant Accounting Policies - Expenditures reported on this schedule are reported on the regulatory basis of accounting consistent with the preparation of the combined financial statements except as noted in Note 3.
 Expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The District has elected not to use the 10 percent de minimums indirect cost rate allowed under the Uniform Guidance.
-None of the federal programs include any loan programs, loan guarantee programs, and has no sub-recipients.
+The District has elected not to use the 10 percent de minimus indirect cost rate allowed under the Uniform Guidance.